truenas/middleware/docs/userguide/index.rst

 `This article <http://technutz.com/purpose-built-nas-hard-drives/>`_
 provides a good overview of hard drives which are well suited for a NAS.

-If you have some money to spend and wish to optimize your disk subsystem, consider your read/write needs, your budget, and your RAID requirements.
+If you have some money to spend and wish to optimize your disk subsystem, consider your read/write needs, your budget, and your RAID requirements:

-If you have steady, non-contiguous writes, use disks with low seek times.
+* If you have steady, non-contiguous writes, use disks with low seek times.
 Examples are 10K or 15K SAS drives which cost about $1/GB.
 An example configuration would be six 600 GB 15K SAS drives in a RAID 10 which would yield 1.8 TB of usable space or eight 600 GB 15K SAS drives in a RAID 10 which would yield 2.4 TB of usable space.

-7200 RPM SATA disks are designed for single-user sequential I/O and are not a good choice for multi-user writes.
+* 7200 RPM SATA disks are designed for single-user sequential I/O and are not a good choice for multi-user writes.

 If you have the budget and high performance is a key requirement, consider a `Fusion-I/O card <http://www.fusionio.com/products/>`_ which is optimized for massive random access.
-These cards are expensive and are suited for high end systems that demand performance.
-A Fusion-I/O can be formatted with a filesystem and used as direct storage; when used this way, it does not have the write issues typically associated with a flash device.
+These cards are expensive and are suited for high-end systems that demand performance.
+A Fusion-I/O card can be formatted with a filesystem and used as direct storage; when used this way, it does not have the write issues typically associated with a flash device.
 A
-Fusion-I/O can also be used as a cache device when your ZFS dataset size is bigger than your RAM.
+Fusion-I/O card can also be used as a cache device when your ZFS dataset size is bigger than your RAM.
 Due to the increased throughput, systems running these cards typically use multiple 10 GigE network interfaces.

 If you will be using ZFS,
 `Disk Space Requirements for ZFS Storage Pools <http://download.oracle.com/docs/cd/E19253-01/819-5461/6n7ht6r12/index.html>`_